dsanthak/Packaging-Fundamentals-of-Design-and-Testing/README.md

 ## From Wafer to Package: Assembly and Manufacturing Essentials
-## Setting the Stage - Supply Chain and Facilities
+## Setting the Stage: Supply Chain and Facilities

 This section explains the semiconductor supply chain and provides a detailed look into a package manufacturing unit (ATMP – Assembly, Testing, Marking, and Packaging).